 Primary infertility test for the man:

-because the tests a man undergoes is normally less invasive, than for a woman,
+This is because the tests a man undergoes is normally less invasive, than for a woman, and less costly.

 Primary infertility test for women: